-- predictable environments and feel safe and then be - able to engage with your environment and be able to - 17 make choices. - Someone who has a combined hearing and - vision loss that can't trust their distance senses, - their hearing and vision become -- even what is - available to them isn't dependable, then the next - thing that is dependable is their sense of touch, - how to interact with their environment that is - within reach. - 25 For a child so much of the development
+- 14 is true even of adults.
+Being able to create - 15 predictable environments and feel safe and then be - 16 able to engage with your environment and be able to - 17 make choices. - 18 Someone who has a combined hearing and - 19 vision loss that can't trust their distance senses, - 20 their hearing and vision become -- even what is - 21 available to them isn't dependable, then the next - 22 thing that is dependable is their sense of touch, - 23 how to interact with their environment that is - 24 within reach. - 25 For a child so much of the development

-1 is about hov v do you bring the world to o that child

-- 2 within their reach so that they can build an - 3 understanding of their environment and, of course, - 4 one of the biggest things is incidental information - 5 that there is a glass of milk that will appear on - 6 that table in front of you every day, breakfast, - 7 lunch or dinner.
-That reinforcement of information - 8 is what many individuals take in as part of their - 9 development, but for a child it has to be directly - taught, it has to be brought to them. - So when working with an individual who - is DeafBlind or identifies as DeafBlind and their - access to the world is within arm's length, then it
+- 1 is about how do you bring the world to that child - 2 within their reach so that they can build an - 3 understanding of their environment and, of course, - 4 one of the biggest things is incidental information - 5 that there is a glass of milk that will appear on - 6 that table in front of you every day, breakfast, - 7 lunch or dinner.
+That reinforcement of information - 8 is what many individuals take in as part of their - 9 development, but for a child it has to be directly - 10 taught, it has to be brought to them. - 11 So when working with an individual who - 12 is DeafBlind or identifies as DeafBlind and their - 13 access to the world is within arm's length, then it

-- begins a process of thinking how do you break down - information in their environment?
-How do you - 16 communicate that information through touch? - So a lot of the things that we - practice and we teach through Helen Keller National - 19 Center and the various trainings that we do, we - talk about how we empower an individual by breaking - down information in the environment, first by - finding out what is their preferred method of - communication.
-And this actually goes -- sorry. - You have to actually get to know the individual, - you have to start with knowing what is their
+- 14 begins a process of thinking how do you break down - 15 information in their environment?
+How do you - 16 communicate that information through touch? - 17 So a lot of the things that we - 18 practice and we teach through Helen Keller National - 19 Center and the various trainings that we do, we - 20 talk about how we empower an individual by breaking - 21 down information in the environment, first by - 22 finding out what is their preferred method of - 23 communication.
+And this actually goes -- sorry. - 24 You have to actually get to know the individual, - 25 you have to start with knowing what is their